Website in English Site en français

 Fatalities : 1

-TAM Bolivia Fokker F27 with 31 people onboard crashes in Bolivia
+TAM Bolivia Fokker F27 with 31 people onboard runs off the runway in Bolivia

 The aircraft left Riberalta-General Buech Airport (Bolivia) for a passenger flight to Guayaramerin (Bolivia).
 The crew was informed about heavy rain falls on Guayaramerin.
 On landing, the…